Canol Road: Post-War History and Status

+The next 130 mi from Ross River to the Northwest Territories border was reopened in 1969 to encourage mineral development.

 The highway was designated as Yukon Highway 8 until 1978, when it became Yukon Highway 6.

 The Yukon section of the road is little changed from 1945, although culverts have replaced some of the original one-lane bridges, and several one-lane Bailey bridges remain.
 There are very few two-lane bridges on the road.
 Many are marked with a sign indicating differing vehicle weight limits above and below -35 C, seemingly redundant since the road is closed in winter, when such temperatures would happen.

 It is a winding, hilly road, resembling the original Alaska Highway (which has since been substantially upgraded); the road is not recommended for RVs, and traffic is very light.
 Occasionally, the road's alignment is emphasized with signs that show the symbol for winding road.
 There are few guardrails, and other than a government campground, no facilities exist except at Ross River.

 Former Yukon Member of Parliament Erik Nielsen owned a cabin for a retreat at Quiet Lake, and at party meetings, some people showed up with signs identifying themselves as delegates for Quiet Lake.
 Quiet Lake was the location of a small boat used by military officers for recreation during the war; that boat is now at the Transportation Museum in Whitehorse.

 Canadian folk singer Stan Rogers wrote and performed a song called "Canol Road" which names several settlements in the area.